luckboy/toyroot/README.md

 ## Compilation of programs (toys)

-If you want compile the programs, you can do it by invoke `./toys.sh`.
-Also this script automatically download the sources of the programs.
+If you want compile the packages, you can do it by invoke `./toys.sh`.
+Also this script automatically download the sources of the packages.
+This script compiles the non-extra packages and the extra packages from the package_list.txt file.
+If you doesn't want compile the extra packages form this list file, you can pass the extra packages as the arguments and/or the package list files with them.
+You also can compile only non-extra packages or all packages.

 Usage of this script:

-        [GCC=<c compiler>] ./toys.sh
+        [GCC=<c compiler>] ./toys.sh [<option> ...] [<package> ...]

+Options of this script:

+        --pkg-list-file[=<list file>]   add packages to compilation from a list file (default: package-list.txt).
+        --all-pkgs                      compile all packages.
+        --no-extra-pkgs                 just compile non-extra packages.

 Example: